Edible Education Experience

 Kitchen House & Culinary Garden

-Now Open, the Emeril Lagasse Foundation Kitchen House & Culinary Garden is the first of its kind in the United States to be conceived of and built from the ground-up specifically to give children an edible education experience.
+The Emeril Lagasse Foundation Kitchen House & Culinary Garden is the first of its kind in the United States to be conceived of and built from the ground-up specifically to give children an edible education experience.

 The 3,500 sq.ft.
 Kitchen House features a commercial kitchen classroom with four

 hands-on cooking stations, including food prep and hand-washing sinks, two gas ovens, refrigerator, and freezer.
-In addition to a kitchen classroom, the first floor houses an educational lounge, which will serve as a welcome center and meeting space.
+In addition to a kitchen classroom, the first floor houses an educational lounge, which serves as a welcome center and meeting space.
 The second floor features office space for Edible Education Experience as well as office rental space, which provides ongoing income to help defray operating costs.
 A catwalk encircles the second-floor interior, providing a birds-eye view of the kitchen classroom below.

 The Kitchen House & Garden offers edible education experiences to Orlando Junior Academy students (throughout the academic year) as well as other local schools for after school enrichment, summer/holiday camps, field trips, Chef Night for families, Teacher’s Academy, community outreach, and special events.